RafRomB/imml/README.md

 To address this gap, we have developed `iMML`, a Python package designed for multi-modal learning with incomplete data.
 The key features of this package are:

--   **Comprehensive toolkit**: `iMML` provides a broad set of tools for integrating, processing, and analyzing incomplete multi-modal datasets implemented as a single, user-friendly interface to facilitate adoption by a wide community of users.
+-   **Comprehensive toolkit**: `iMML` offers a broad set of tools for integrating, processing, and analyzing incomplete multi-modal datasets implemented as a single, user-friendly interface to facilitate adoption by a wide community of users.
+    The package includes extensive technical testing to ensure robustness, and thorough documentation enables end-users to apply its functionality effectively.
 -   **Accessible**: `iMML` makes the tools readily available to the Python community, simplifying their usage, comparison, and benchmarking, and thereby addresses the current lack of resources for handling incomplete multi-modal data.